Workshops – Embedded Design

 • Creating and debugging an application

-• Building the environment and booting the system using the Arm® processors available in AMD Xilinx SoCs
+• Building the environment and booting the system using the Arm® processors available in AMD SoCs

 • Customizing the root file system